freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/blocks/learn-how-to-express-agreement/67b5b3dfdec8df1a5f326bc0.md

 # --explanation--

-`Subtle` refers to something that is delicate or not obvious.
-For example:
+`Subtle` refers to something that is delicate or not obvious. 例如：

 `The artist used subtle shades of blue in the painting.` - This means the artist used light or soft shades of blue that are not very strong or attention-grabbing.

-`Palette` refers to the range of colors or materials an artist or designer uses.
-For example:
+`Palette` refers to the range of colors or materials an artist or designer uses. 例如：

 `The designer chose a warm palette for the website, using reds, oranges, and yellows.` - This means the designer selected a set of warm colors, such as red, orange, and yellow, for the website's design.